trekhleb/self-parking-car-evolution/public/article/index.md

 The `createGeneration()` function will create an array of random genomes (a.k.a. population or generation) and will accept two parameters:

 - `generationSize` - defines the size of the generation.
 This generation size will be preserved from generation to generation.
-- `genomeLength` - defines the genome length of each individuum in cars population.
-In our case the length of genome will be `180`.
+- `genomeLength` - defines the genome length of each individuum in the cars population.
+In our case, the length of the genome will be `180`.

 There is a `50/50` chance for each gene of a genome to be either `0` or `1`.